romkatv/powerlevel10k/README.md

 ## What's the catch?

 Really, there is no catch.
-It's literally the same prompt with the same flexibility configuration format as Powerlevel9k.
+It's literally the same prompt with the same configuration format as Powerlevel9k.
 But **much faster**.

 If you really need to know, here's where Powerlevel10k differs from Powerlevel9k: